learn-co-curriculum/hs-variables-mini-lab/README.md

 ( ) Hi.
 I'm Bill.
 I'm from New York and in ten years I'm going to be 26

 ?: What would be the difference between the product and the sum?
 Set `x` equal to 34679, `y` equal to 566 and `z`equal to 47.
 Set a varaible equal to the product of these three numbers.
-Then set a varaible equal the sum of the three numbers.
+Then set a variable equal the sum of the three numbers.
 Find the difference between the product and the sum.

 ( ) 35,292
 (X) 922,495,466